U.S. Educators’ Conscientious Objection Pledge to End Complicity in

 Adit Sabnis (Brown University)

-Ahlam Muhtaseb (California State University, San Bernardino)
+Ahlam Muhtaseb (California State University San Bernardino)

 Al Kagan (University of Illinois Urbana-Champaign)